plumvillage/newsletter/src/2023/en/articles/sr-the-nghiem--a-true-teacher.md

 ### Manifestation Body

 When I was 21, my father introduced me to Thay’s book, *Being Peace*.
-I remember the feeling of coming alive as a new world opened before me: Here was a wholesome and compassionate way of living.
+I remember the feeling of coming alive as a new world opened before me.
+Here was a wholesome and compassionate way of living.
 Here was a teacher who shared authentically, with peace, joy, and wisdom.
 Thay’s words breathed life into my heart, and directed my eyes towards a spiritual path.
 Like so many others, I awakened to my monastic life because of Thay.

 ### Compassion